orbs-network/orbs-spec/behaviors/v1_1/committee-leader-reputation.md

 to provide the ConsensusAlgo an ordered committee for consensus round setup at a given height.

 Reputation state update is based on [triggers-blockPost](../flows/trigger.md) mechanism.
-The [Reputation](../smart-contracts/system/_Reputation.md) system contract is deployed on each virtual chain.
+The [Reputation](../smart-contracts/system/_Committee.md) system contract is deployed on each virtual chain.
 <!--Note: Audit node - verification different than participant?-->
+TODO: This feature is a breaking change - requires block proposer id in block header and relies on `_Elections.getElectedValidatorsOrbsAddress()` - revise when "revisions" is supported.
+Currently, the feature supports validating blocks prior to this change, where `_Election` contract and state exists (the reputation is zero by default - as before).
+Block proposer in header is verified if it exists (differ from zero).
 ## Flow

 #### Participant Services